Serre's conjecture II

-Unsolved problem in mathematics: Must the Galois cohomology set of a simply connected semisimple algebraic group over a perfect field of cohomological dimension at most 2 always equal zero?
+Unsolved problem in mathematics: Must the Galois cohomology set of a simply connected, semisimple algebraic group over a perfect field of cohomological dimension at most 2 always equal zero?

-In mathematics, Jean-Pierre Serre conjectured the following statement regarding the Galois cohomology of a simply connected semisimple algebraic group.
-Namely, he conjectured that if G is such a group over a perfect field F of cohomological dimension at most 2, then the Galois cohomology set H^{1}(F, G) is zero.
+In mathematics, specifically number theory, Serre's conjecture II is the statement that if G is a simply connected, semisimple algebraic group over a perfect field F of cohomological dimension at most 2, then the Galois cohomology set H^{1}(F, G) is zero.
+It was proposed by Jean-Pierre Serre in 1962, as an higher-dimension equivalent of his conjecture I (which was later proven).

-A converse of the conjecture holds: if the field F is perfect and if the cohomology set H^{1}(F, G) is zero for every semisimple simply connected algebraic group G then the p-cohomological dimension of F is at most 2 for every prime p.
+A converse of the conjecture holds: if the field F is perfect and if the cohomology set H^{1}(F, G) is zero for every semisimple, simply connected algebraic group G, then the p-cohomological dimension of F is at most 2 for every prime p.
+The conjecture has been proven for all groups over all perfect fields; however, it remains open for anisotropic E6, E7 and E8 groups and trialitarian D4 group over imperfect fields.

+Known cases

-The conjecture holds in the case where F is a local field (such as p-adic field) or a global field with no real embeddings (such as Q(√−1)).
+The conjecture holds in the case where F is a local field (such as p-adic field), a global field with no real embeddings (such as Q(√−1)) or a totally imaginary number field.
 This is a special case of the Kneser–Harder–Chernousov Hasse principle for algebraic groups over global fields.
 (Note that such fields do indeed have cohomological dimension at most 2.)

-The conjecture also holds when F is finitely generated over the complex numbers and has transcendence degree at most 2.
+The conjecture holds when F is finitely generated over complex numbers and has transcendence degree at most 2.
+The conjecture also holds for l-special fields, complete valued fields and function fields.

-The conjecture is also known to hold for certain groups G. For special linear groups, it is a consequence of the Merkurjev–Suslin theorem.
-Building on this result, the conjecture holds if G is a classical group.
-The conjecture also holds if G is one of certain kinds of exceptional group.
+The conjecture is known to hold for certain groups G. For special linear groups, it is a consequence of the Merkurjev–Suslin theorem.
+Building on this result, the conjecture holds if G is a classical group (type A, B, C or D with no triality); or a group of type F4 and G2 on a perfect field.
+The conjecture also holds for classical groups over imperfect fields.
+Over perfect fields, the conjecture also holds if G is an isotropic or quasi-split exceptional group (except for E8); or a pseudo-reductive group.